-Information on how contact tracing works including close contacts and casual contacts and when to self isolate.
+Information on how contact tracing works including who are close contacts, who are casual contacts and when to isolate.

 All of New Zealand is at Alert Level 1.